tajhlande/lmae/README.md

 Your app just needs to know how to `prepare()` itself, how to `run()`, and how to `stop()`.

+To run the app:

+    app_runner.start_app(my_app)

-To run the app, `app_runner.py` contains a few helper methods that can get your app
+This function will run a few helper methods that get your app set up, including setting up the matrix and matrix options for your app by calling this:
-running:

-    app_runner.app_setup()

-then set the matrix on your app:

     my_app.set_matrix(app_runner.matrix, options=app_runner.matrix_options)

-then start your app:

-    app_runner.start_app(my_app)

-The app runner waits for a `return` keypress before exiting the app.
+The app runner waits for a `return` keypress on the console before exiting the app.

 The `app_runner` module also includes a helper method to get environmental properties, set either as `env` variables or in an `env.ini` file: `app_runner.get_env_parameter()`.
 Note that the env variable and the env.ini property don't have to have exactly the same name.

+### App classes

+To save on some of the boilerplate for app development, there are two classes in `lmae.app` that your app can choose to extend:

+* `SingleStageRenderLoopApp` - A very simple app with one stage and an indefinite rendering loop.
+Call `my_app.add_actors()` and `my_app.add_animations()` to add actors and animations to the stage.
+Call `my_app.set_pre_render_callback()` to set a function that will be called before each rendered frame.
+This app will run at a frame rate up to the maximum frame rate, which defaults to 120 fps.
+It works well for the most simple of apps without complex pre-rendering needs.
+* `DisplayManagedApp` - A slightly more sophisticated base class.
+Apps need to set up their own stage, actors, and animations.
+Override `my_app.update_view()` to make changes that will be displayed on rendering.
+This method needs to run fast to achieve high frame rates, and so calls to data services should be cached.
+   The call to `update_view()` includes `elapsed_time` since the app started running.
+   The app will only render new frames if the contents of the stage have changed in some way to require it.
+Each actor tracks its own state to know if a state change requires re-rendering.
+As with the above, it will run at a frame rate up to the maximum frame rate, which defaults to 120 fps.